cylc/cylc-doc/src/user-guide/sharing-access-to-workflows.rst

 In this scenario:

 - ``"*"``  represents any authenticated user.
-They have permission to view all workflows, and view them on the GUI.
+They have permission to view all workflows on the GUI.
 - ``"group:groupA"`` applies ``CONTROL`` permissions to any member of system ``groupA``.
-  Note that, since permissions are additive, these users will gain ``READ`` access from the ``"*":["READ"]`` assignment.
+  Note that, since permissions are inherited, these users will gain ``READ`` access from the ``"*":["READ"]`` assignment.
 - ``"user1"`` will have permission to view workflows, ``pause`` but not ``play`` workflows, even if ``user1`` is a member of the system ``groupA``.
 This is due